 As the milling industry began to decline, Oshkosh was known as “Oshkosh on the Water” because of its unique location between Lake Winnebago and Lake Butte des Morts with the Fox River running through the center of the city.
 Beginning in the early 1970’s, Oshkosh started becoming “Event City” and now is the host to many events including Country USA, Rock USA, Lifefest, EAA Air Show, Sawdust Days, Waterfest, the Otter Street Fishery, a downtown gallery walk, farmer’s markets and the Winnebago County Fair.

 Finding activities is not difficult!
-Besides fishing, boating and skiing on the lakes and the river, you can bike or walk on the 14+ mile WIOUWASH Trail; cool off at Pollock Community Waterpark; golf at one of the many 18 hole and mini golf courses; shop at the many stores and shops that can be found throughout the city, downtown and along Interstate 41; run and play at one of the 25 city maintained parks; or visit the Oshkosh Public Library, the Oshkosh Public Museum, Menominee Park Zoo, the Military Veterans Museum, the EAA Museum or the nationally renowned Paine Art Center & Gardens.
+Besides fishing, boating and skiing on the lakes and the river, you can bike or walk on the 14+ mile Wiouwash Trail or cool off at Pollock Community Waterpark.
+Relax and golf at one of the many 18 hole and mini golf courses; shop at the many stores and shops that can be found throughout the city, downtown and along I-41.
+Run and play at one of the 25 city maintained parks or visit the Oshkosh Public Library.
+Check out some of the local museums like the Oshkosh Public Museum, Menominee Park Zoo, the Military Veterans Museum, the EAA Museum or the nationally renowned Paine Art Center and Gardens.

 Oshkosh boasts a proud tradition of education.
 Within 5 years of Webster Stanley settling in the area, Oshkosh opened its first school and is now home to 14 public elementary schools, 5 public middle schools, 2 public high schools and many private and parochial schools.
 Oshkosh also offers additional schooling with the University of Wisconsin-Oshkosh with its nearly 14,000 students and the Fox Valley Technical College which serves approximately 9,000 students each year throughout the Fox Valley area.